ddnexus/pagy/pagy-on-docker/README.md

 After saving the file, the rest of the building will be almost identical to the [Build](#build) section above.

-The ony difference is that you must replace the command `docker-compose build pagy pagy-jekyll` with `docker-compose build pagy-cyress`.
+The ony difference is that you must replace the command `docker-compose build pagy pagy-jekyll` with `docker-compose build pagy-cypress`.

 All the rest (including ENV variables) is exactly the same.